By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 If you say you can’t do something, if you say it can’t be done, you have prevented that outcome from ever happening.
 Positive self-talk can help motivate you to reach your goals.
 Negative self-talk is your own mind getting in the way of you accomplishing things.
-Make it a habit to approach your tasks with a positive frame of mind.
+Make it a habit of approaching your tasks with a positive frame of mind.
 Positive affirmations set you up for success.
 Negative affirmations tell your mind you don’t really believe in yourself.

-Waiting till the right time.
+Waiting for the right time.